CARTILAGE

 Arthroscopic Lavage and microfracture

 In some cases, it is advisable to arthroscopically debride (clean) the joint by removing inflammatory tissue, loose pieces of cartilage, bone spurs, and, in those spots where cartilage has disappeared, to clean, then perforate the exposed bone.
-This will lead stem cells and growth factors from the bone marrow to enter the joint cavity and regenerate some of the lost cartilage.
+This will lead stem cells et growth factors from the bone marrow to enter the joint cavity and regenerate some of the lost cartilage.

 Osteochondral graft

-when cartilage damage in localized and well circumscribed, the "gold standard" operation may be performed: to insert a graft of healty cartilage with the underlying bone attached.
+when cartilage damage in localised and well circumscribed, the "gold standard" operation may be performed: to insert a graft of healty cartilage with the underlying bone attached.
 The technique resembles core drilling in rock or ice.

 localized defect of the articular cartilage of the knee